getsentry/sentry-cocoa/README.md

 Offical client for [Sentry](https://www.sentry.io/).

-This client was writen in Swift but works with both Swift >= 2.3 *and* Objective-C projects.
+This client was written in Swift but works with both Swift >= 2.3 *and* Objective-C projects.

 ```swift
 import Sentry